piggyatbaqaqi/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

+### Do these values differ from the estimates from the first part of the assignment?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?

 Imputing missing values by this method amplified a single value to the
 point that it became the mean and the median.
 It almost completely eliminated
 the days with 0 steps.

 ## Are there differences in activity patterns between weekdays and weekends?

-1. Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+### Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r